Foreign travel advice

 If you need a repeat prescription, go to the nearest health centre or hospital emergency department.

-Healthcare facilities in Cape Verde
+Healthcare in Cape Verde

-Medical facilities in Cape Verde are limited, and some medicines are in short supply or unavailable.
+Medical facilities in Cape Verde are basic and limited, and some medicines are in short supply or unavailable.
 The largest hospitals are in Praia on Santiago and Mindelo on São Vicente, with smaller medical facilities and clinics located throughout the country.
 Medical facilities are particularly limited on the island of Boa Vista.

 The islands of Brava and Santo Antão do not have working airports, so medical air evacuation is extremely difficult.